 Coworking is being picked up all over the world, and Zioks itself is proof of that.
 More and more individuals and organizations are choosing coworking.
 The presence of multinational corporations makes coworking spaces a lot more attractive for startups, which brings more opportunities for experienced knowledge sharing.
 Startups want their ideas to be actualized while corporations are seeking the latest in innovation—it’s win-win!

 What we currently know as “going to work” is changing.
 The phrase used to imply that you’re working at an office, now the phrase can mean a range of things—one growing definition being coworking.
-If you think switching to a coworking space is the right move for you, consider checking out our amazing modern office space for rent in Kolkata.
+If you think switching to a coworking space is the right move for you, consider checking out our amazing shared office space in Kolkata.